What Are Certification Marks UL, ETL, CE, CSA, RoHS, Energy Star and DLC, What Do They Mean?

 “Once a product has been found compliant with a standard, the accredited testing laboratory authorizes the product to bear that laboratories’ licensed mark.
 So, the approval mark on the product shows consumers, specifiers, and authorities which accredited testing service has certified the product, not which service published the standard.”

-Now, the meaning of each Certification Mark.
+Now, the meaning of each Certification Mark and what it stands for.

 The UL (Underwriters Laboratories) Listing Mark